-The Company provides non-GAAP revenue, non-GAAP operating income, non-GAAP operating profit margin, non-GAAP net income and non-GAAP diluted earnings per share as supplemental measures to GAAP regarding the Company's operational performance.
+The Company provides non-GAAP revenue, non-GAAP operating income, non-GAAP operating profit margin, non-GAAP net income and non-GAAP diluted earnings per share as supplemental measures to generally accepted accounting principles ("GAAP") regarding the Company's operational performance.
 These financial measures exclude the impact of certain items and, therefore, have not been calculated in accordance with GAAP.
-A detailed explanation and a reconciliation of each non-GAAP financial measure to its most comparable GAAP financial measure are described below.
+A detailed explanation and a reconciliation of each non-GAAP financial measure to its most comparable GAAP financial measure are included below.